Consultancy, North America

 - How did you get into what you do?

-- What do you enjoy most about your role at Mace?
+- What do you enjoy most about working at Mace?

 - What’s your proudest achievement at Mace?

-Definitely working on the experience center at Cadillac's headquarters - I hadn’t delivered a project of that scale before and there were incredibly high expectations for the end result.
-I grew as both a person and as a project manager, working on the project from start to finish.
+- It’s definitely working on the new brand experience centre at Cadillac's headquarters in New York.
+I hadn’t delivered a project of that scale before and there were incredibly high expectations for the end result.
 I'm grateful for the opportunity and the faith that Mace and my line manager had in my capabilities even when I doubted myself.

-When I first started in the industry, I had a mentor who told me three things: be yourself, be true to yourself and treat others how you want to be treated.
+- When I first started in the industry, I had a mentor who told me three things: be yourself, be true to yourself and treat others how you want to be treated.
 I always try to keep that in mind in my relationships with people I work with.
-I'd also say to people not to worry about where you’re going in your career; make sure you love what you do otherwise you won’t succeed, and don’t be afraid to start over if you need to.

 - What do you see as the big trend for your specialism in the next five years?

-- There's a big trend in collaboration - working with contractors - and project managers - and engaging with the architect and engineer to get buy-in rather than taking a top-down approach.
-It will be about working together to achieve a common goal.
+- There's a big trend in collaboration - working with contractors and project managers and engaging with the architect and engineer to get buy-in rather than taking a top-down approach.
+I also see a growing trend in the industry’s commitment to sustainability.
+I’m really passionate about it and would love to see a green roof on every building in New York one day.